 - After the rest period, stretch the dough out to the edges of the pan.
 Cover the dough once more and let it rise for another 20 minutes or until it looks bubbly.

-- Bake: Working with one portion of dough at a time, pour a tablespoon of olive oil over the dough.
+- Assemble and top: Working with one portion of dough at a time, pour about 1 tablespoon (14 grams) of olive oil over the dough.
 Spread the oil on the dough using the palm of your hand.
-Using your fingertips, dimple the dough all over until it looks completely flat.
-Sprinkle sea salt and arrange toppings on the dough (if using).
-Repeat with the remaining portion of dough.56 grams olive oil, 7 grams flaky sea salt
+Using your fingertips, dimple the dough all over until it looks completely flat.7 grams flaky sea salt

 - Enjoy: Transfer the focaccias to a cooling rack.
 Let the bread cool for 10 minutes before slicing, more if you’re using it for a sandwich.